 Once you login you can create a new trip or edit existing trips.
 Set your trip name, description, privacy and dates before you begin.

 Add items from our Places to Stay, Things to Do, Dining and Events sections to your trip by clicking the Add to Trip icon throughout the site or from within the Trip Planner.

 Print details of your trip and share your trip with friends on your favorite social network or via email.

 By Jerry Huffman

 In addition to the Milwaukee Brewers, Wisconsin has two professional baseball teams.
 The Beloit Snappers are a Class A farm team for the Minnesota Twins.
 The Wisconsin Timber Rattlers are also a Class A team for the Brewers.
 (For the non-baseball fan, players on a Class A team are usually at the start of their career and it’s their first stop on the way to the major leagues.)

 Wisconsin Timber Rattlers

 Appleton’s history of professional baseball dates back to 1891 and the Rattlers are the latest incarnation that keeps the streak alive.

 Appleton baseball has an impressive alumni list of players who have hit the big time.
-Alex, “A-Rod,” Rodriquez, Greg, “Goose,” Gossage, and David, “Big Poppy,” Ortiz as well as 2009 Cy Young Award winner Felix Hernandez all who started their baseball careers along Highway 41.
+Alex, “A-Rod,” Rodriquez, Rich, “Goose,” Gossage, and David, “Big Papi,” Ortiz as well as 2009 Cy Young Award winner Felix Hernandez all who started their baseball careers along Highway 41.

 The Timber Rattlers have a family friendly attitude towards pricing.
 Front row seats in the stadium are only $10, and for $5 you can have your own picnic in the outfield grass.